open-dovetail/fabric-chaincode/activity/get/README.md

 This example will retrieve data from the client's implicit private collection, i.e., `_implicit_org_<mspid>`.

 Most of the above read operations can be executed on private data collections, except for the `history` query, which is not supported by private collections.
+Besides, pagination is mostly ignored for read operations on private data collections.

 ## Retrieve private data hash

-To retrieve the public hash of a private data, you can turn on the `privateHash` flag, and specify the state key and name of the private collection, e.g.,
+To retrieve the public hash of a private data record, you can turn on the `privateHash` flag, and specify the state key and name of the private data collection, e.g.,

 ```json
     "activity": {